 Regular visits are important to assess the effect of HIV on the body.
-Most people with HIV infection have a blood test every two to three months to measure the amount of infection-fighting CD4 cells in their blood.
-Doctors use medication to keep CD4 levels as high as possible and to suppress the amount of virus in the blood, so that it can’t be detected.
+Most people with HIV infection have a blood test every three months to measure HIV and CD4 cells in their blood.
+Doctors use medication to keep levels of CD4, the cells that fight infection, as high as possible and to suppress the amount of virus in the blood, so that it can’t be detected.

-After virus levels can no longer be detected, NYU Langone infectious disease specialists perform blood tests to check CD4 counts every three months.
+After virus levels can no longer be detected, NYU Langone infectious disease specialists perform blood tests to check viral load every three months.
 Even when a person’s viral load is undetectable, though, it doesn’t mean HIV infection is cured.
-People can still transmit the virus to others.
+The viral load can increase again if treatment is stopped or interrupted.

-When antiretroviral therapy does not control the virus as well as expected, there is a possibility that HIV can mutate, making it resistant to medication.
-Doctors regularly perform drug resistance testing using blood tests to check for HIV mutations.
-These tests can help your doctor create an effective treatment plan.
+When antiretroviral therapy does not control the virus as well as expected, for example, if the medication is not taken consistently, there is a possibility that HIV can mutate, making it resistant to medication.
+When a person first receives an HIV diagnosis, doctors perform drug resistance testing in order to select the best treatment regimen for controlling the virus.

-NYU Langone physicians understand that being diagnosed with a chronic illness is upsetting.
-Our experts can connect people who are newly diagnosed with HIV infection or AIDS to the appropriate resources or specialists.
+NYU Langone physicians understand that receiving a chronic illness diagnosis is upsetting.
+Our experts can connect you to the appropriate resources or specialists.
 These may include social workers, community support groups, and educational programs.